Ozon3Org/Ozon3/CONTRIBUTING.md

-# Contributing to Ozone
+# Contributing to Ozone3

 :tada::+1: First off, thanks for taking the time to contribute! :tada::+1:

 It might not be obvious but we appreciate all forms of contribution.

-The following is a set of guidelines for contributing to [Ozone](https://github.com/Milind220/Ozone).
+The following is a set of guidelines for contributing to [Ozone3](https://github.com/Milind220/Ozone3).
 These are mostly guidelines, not rules.
 Use your best judgment.
 Feel free to propose changes to this document in a pull request.

 > **Important note:** Make sure you make PRs to `dev` branch, not `main`.
 See [below](#making-a-pull-request) for more information.